Commvault/CVPowershellSDK/README.md

 CVPowershellSDK
 ===============
-CVPowershellSDK is a Windows Powershell package for Commvault software.
+CVPowershellSDK is a Windows PowerShell package for Commvault software.

 CVPowershellSDK uses the Commvault REST API to perform operations on a CommCell via the WebConsole.

 Requirements
 ------------
-- Windows Powershell version 5.1 or above
+- Windows PowerShell version 5.1 or above
 - Commvault Software v11 SP16 or later release with WebServer installed

 Installation
 ------------
-After downloading and if necessary, unblock the downloaded Powershell modules:
+After downloading and extracting the package, if necessary unblock the downloaded PowerShell modules:
 - PS C:\Users\UserName\Downloads> dir -Recurse .\CVPowershellSDK\ | Unblock-File
 - See: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-6

+ONLINE INSTALL
+To install the modules for all users:
+- Launch a PowerShell session with Administrator privileges and execute: C:\Users\UserName\Downloads\CVPowershellSDK>.\Install-CVModules.ps1 -Scope AllUsers (this is default)

+To install the modules for the current user only:
+- Launch a PowerShell session with current user privileges and execute: C:\Users\UserName\Downloads\CVPowershellSDK>.\Install-CVModules.ps1 -Scope CurrentUser

+OFFLINE INSTALL
+To install the modules in 'Offline' mode for all users:
-Next, launch a Powershell session with Administrator privileges and execute:
+- Launch a PowerShell session with Administrator privileges and execute: C:\Users\UserName\Downloads\CVPowershellSDK>.\Install-CVModules.ps1 -Scope AllUsers -Offline -PersistModulePath
-- PS C:\Users\UserName\Downloads\CVPowershellSDK> .\Install-CVModules.ps1
+- The 'PersistModulePath' switch will update the system $env:PSModulePath environment variable to persist access to the Commvault modules across PowerShell sessions.

+To install the modules in 'Offline' mode for the current user only:
+- Launch a PowerShell session with current user privileges and execute: C:\Users\UserName\Downloads\CVPowershellSDK>.\Install-CVModules.ps1 -Scope CurrentUser -Offline -PersistModulePath
+- The 'PersistModulePath' switch will update the current user $env:PSModulePath environment variable to persist access to the Commvault modules across PowerShell sessions.

 Usage
 -----
 Login to Commcell:
 - PS > Connect-CVServer
-- For information on any Commvault Powershell command, run Get-Help [command]
+- For information on any Commvault PowerShell command, run Get-Help [command]
-- For detailed examples on any Commvault Powershell command, run Get-Help [command] -Examples
+- For detailed examples on any Commvault PowerShell command, run Get-Help [command] -Examples

 Sample Package Function Table
 -----------------------------